vipickering/vincentp/_drafts/2017-08-01-conversation.md

 <img src="{{site.url}}/images/blog/2017-08-01/conversation-diagram-pangaro.png" width="612" alt="Designing for conversation model"/>

+They model conversation in to five key areas:

 #### 1. [Context](#context)
 Upon commencing a conversation with another, first the receiver's context must be understood.
 Calling a friend on the phone during an important meeting would most likely result in the call being ignored.
 At that current moment in time the conversation isn't relevant to the receiver.
 Both participants must share the same context for meaningful conversation to take place.